GeneralFox2/Video_Analyzer/README.md

 Clone this repository to your hard drive.
 Create a sub-folder called, "temp_files", in the Video_Analyzer folder.
 The models can be downloaded from my website - refer to the ReadMe files in the "model" and "pretrained_models" folders.

 For the application to identify faces, you need to create a folder called "ids".
 Then create one sub-folder for each of the actors in the "ids" folder and ensure that the sub-folder is named per the actor.
 Then put pictures of the actors in each of the respective sub-folders.
 For example, I created the folder "ids", then a sub-folder, "Eve".
-I then put pictures of Eve in her sub-folder.
+I then put pictures of Eve in that sub-folder.

 ### Installation Procedure - Steps